woleet/woleet-cli/README.md

 * the `anchor` command, allowing to recursively anchor all files in a given directory
 * the `sign` command, allowing to recursively sign all files in a given directory (using Woleet.ID Server: <https://github.com/woleet/woleet.id-server>)
-* the `export` command, allowing to download all your receipts in a given directory
+* the `export` command, allowing to download all your proof receipts in a given directory

 ## Anchor / Sign